jurassicLizard/crypto-handler/README.md

 - **ByteArray Utility**: Includes seamless integration with the custom ByteArray library ([ByteArray Ops (byte-ao)](https://github.com/jurassiclizard/byte-ao)), allowing efficient manipulation of binary data (e.g., concatenations, secure memory wiping).
 - **Reduced Boilerplate**: Minimizes repetitive error-handling code, resource cleanup, and buffer management by abstracting these complexities.

-## ⚠️ **SECURITY ADVISORIES**

-> ⚠️ **IMPORTANT NOTICE**:
-> Cryptographic implementations require precise implementation details
-> and must undergo thorough security audits before deployment in production environments.
-> This library has **NOT** been formally audited.
-Use at your own risk.

-> ⚠️ **SECURITY ADVISORY**: CBC mode encryption requires additional authentication mechanisms.
-> Without proper authentication, CBC is vulnerable to padding oracle attacks and other cryptographic threats.
-> For most applications, authenticated encryption modes such as GCM are strongly recommended.

-> ⚠️ **MEMORY SECURITY NOTE**: This library does not automatically purge sensitive data from memory.
-> While ByteArray provides a secure_erase method, we recommend using OpenSSL_cleanse()
-> which has undergone extensive security review and provides more reliable and deterministic memory clearing.

-## Security Best Practices

-When using this library, please consider the following security recommendations:

-- **Key Management**:
-    - Never use hardcoded or predictable keys/IVs in production
-    - Generate cryptographically secure random values for keys, IVs, and nonces
-    - Keep keys protected using proper key management techniques

-- **Algorithm Selection**:
-    - Always use authenticated encryption (like AES-GCM) for data protection
-    - Prefer modern, well-reviewed cryptographic algorithms

-- **Implementation Security**:
-    - Securely erase sensitive data using OpenSSL_cleanse() after use
-    - Update OpenSSL regularly to receive security patches
-    - Enable compiler security flags when building your application
-    - Consider timing attacks when implementing security-sensitive code

-- **Verification**:
-    - Test cryptographic operations with known test vectors
-    - Verify authenticated encryption with tampered data to confirm detection

 ## Requirements

 - C++23 compatible compiler